OCA/social/portal_welcome_email_template/README.rst

 This module extends the functionality of portal module to allow customize the email message sent to customer in email template section.
-The email sent is sent to queue.
+The sent email is enqueued instead of being directly processed.

 Usage
 =====